 W. Paul Rowland, Chief of Party, Papua New Guinea and Pacific Islands

 Paul Rowland has more than 30 years of experience working on elections, democracy and governance.
 In that time, his work has taken him to more than 30 countries on five continents.
 Rowland currently serves as the International Foundation for Electoral Systems’ (IFES) country director in Papua New Guinea and a Consortium for Elections and Political Process Strengthening lead coordinator for the Pacific Islands project funded by the United States Agency for International Development.

 He has been an accredited international observer or provided technical support to more than 25 elections, many of which were in a conflict or post-conflict context in Europe, North Africa and Asia, including Serbia, Bosnia and Herzegovina, Kosovo, Lebanon, Tunisia, Timor-Leste, Nepal and Indonesia.
-Prior to his international career, Rowland worked in government, Parliament and on 15 electoral events and referenda in his native Canada.
+Prior to his international career, Rowland worked in government, parliament and on 15 electoral events and referendums in his native Canada.

 As an analyst and public speaker, he has worked in the areas of elections, political economy, public policy, security, defense and aviation.
 He is a member of the ACE Network of Electoral Practitioners, a former associate at the Centre for Democratic Institutions in Australia and a former fellow at the Institute for Peace and Democracy in Indonesia.